|

 This Scripture speaks at a much deeper level than meets the eye.
 For instance, most Christians believe that Torah was abolished on the cross, but that is absolutely false teaching.
 Consequently, they're missing the point of Jeremiah 31.
 How can something be written on their hearts without them first having studied it?
 Does a toddler automatically adhere to Torah?
 No!
 He has to be taught right from wrong, good from bad!
 Left unsupervised, ALL children will get into trouble.
 We are still under the curse of Adam and Eve - born into sin and prone toward sinning.

 Torah is only "written on our hearts" (memorized) once we've actually studied, and understand it.
-The believing Jews already understand Torah but they reject Salvation through Messiah Yeshua; whereas Christian Gentiles reject Torah but believe in Yeshua.
-Both sides are missing the boat, and most of them right now are NOT partaking of the Jeremiah 31 promise because of it!
-Christians think that they don't have to do anything because Jesus died for them, thus all that's required to "believe".
-How does that even make sense?
-Yeshua was our final SIN Sacrifice; not someone who came to abolish His own original teaching/instruction!
+The believing Jews already understand Torah but they reject Salvation through Messiah Yeshua who said that NOBODY comes to the father except through Him (John 14:6); whereas Christian Gentiles reject Torah but believe in Yeshua (well, they actually believe in "Jesus" who is a Torah-less entity who supposedly came to abolish "the Law")....Both sides are missing the boat, and most of them right now are NOT partaking of the Jeremiah 31 promise because of it!

-THE TORAH IN THE NEW COVENANT
+TORAH IN THE NEW COVENANT

-When God promised the New Covenant to Israel (Jeremiah31:31) he said: "I will put my Torah in their minds, and write it on their hearts" (Jeremiah 31:33 and quoted in Hebrews 8:16).
+When Yahweh promised the New Covenant to Israel (Jeremiah31:31) he said: "I will put my Torah in their minds, and write it on their hearts" (Jeremiah 31:33 and quoted in Hebrews 8:10).
 Here we see that God's plans in the new Covenant included his Torah.
 In the New Covenant, the word nomos (Greek translation of the Hebrew word Torah) is used about 200 times.
 Not one of these 200 occurrences ever says that the Torah has been abolished or taken away.
 Rather the New Covenant re-affirms the existence of the Torah.
 Here are just a few of these passages.

 "It is easier for heaven and earth to disappear than for the least stroke of a pen to drop out of the Torah".
 (Luke 16:17)